lucmans/digistring/readme.md

 Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
 Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Don't copy whole input buffer when OVERLAP_NONBLOCK.
-Use correct rendering destination when rendering Bins, Spectrogram and Waterfall (only uses width and height, not x/y offset).
 Plot freezing?
 (Was implemented before; code still partially there, but there is a new graphics rendering structure)